-Credit Quality of Financing Receivables and Allowance for Credit Losses the Company to apply a standard methodology to determine the credit quality for each loan.
+Credit Quality of Financing Receivables and Allowance for Credit Losses

+The Company applies a systematic methodology to determine the allowance for credit losses for finance receivables.
+The finance receivables portfolio is comprised solely of secured commercial loans with similar risk profiles.
+This similarity allows the Company to apply a standard methodology to determine the credit quality for each loan.
 The credit quality of each loan is generally determined by the secured material, the initial and ongoing collateral value determination and the assessment of loan to value determination.
 Typically, the Company's finance receivables within its portfolio have similar credit risk profiles and methods for assessing and monitoring credit risk.